 Cambodia has been hurt by religion.
 Maybe all countries can say this to varying degrees.
 Religion is manmade so it is flawed and sinful.

 Buddhism teaches people to believe and trust in what you see and touch.
 Go and meditate at the temple.
 Don’t pray to me.
 I am not a God.
-There is karma which allows one to help oneselves.
+There is karma which allows one to help oneself.
 No heaven or hell.

 Temples were destroyed due to religious wars from the 6th-12th centuries.
 In the 12th century people started to change what they believed.
 One such question was “what does God look like”?

 Think for yourself, not what people tell you to think or what the king believes.
 They used to think that the king is right and never wrong.
-They had different leaders that said that his ideas were better.
+They had different leaders that said that their ideas were better.

 When Cambodia was a French colony, it was almost gone from the map.
 Other countries such as Vietnam, Thailand and France took property.
 They tried to steal the culture, customs and land of Cambodia.

-This Christians go to church on Sundays, but Buddha days are based on the lunar calendar and will be on different days of the week.
+Christians go to church on Sundays, but Buddha days are based on the lunar calendar and will be on different days of the week.

 There are decorative bars on the windows of the White Elephant Temple.